worldstudio/worldstudio.github.io/README.md

 ## Upload images
 	1. Locate File Browser option in the left handed menu and proceed to the img folder
-	Note: it is typically helpful to keep things organized in their designated folders
+	Note: it is  helpful to keep things organized in their designated folders